Group and sort Swift collections like a pro

 ...

-Now consider a situation where we want to sort this in alphabetical order, but also want to place one or several cities topmost.
+Now consider a situation where we want to sort this in alphabetical order, but also want to place some cities topmost.
 We may have a “city” of the week, a currently selected city etc.

-This would have been easy to do with the dictionary, where we just would fetch and list a certain city key, then removed that key, then listed the remaining keys, although they would be listed in random order.
+This would have been easy to do with the dictionary, where we could fetch a certain city key, remove that key, then listed the remaining keys (although in random order).

-With the named collection, we instead have a sorted array, where we want to place a certain item first, then list the rest in alphabetical order.
-This could involve iterating the collection many times to find the city we’re after, remove it from the collection then append the remaining, sorted cities after it.
+With the named collection, we have a sorted array, where we want to place a certain item first, then list the rest in alphabetical order.
+This could involve iterating the collection many times to find and remove the city we’re after, then append the remaining, sorted cities.

 A more efficient approach is to create a custom sort function for the NamedCollection